-Each Trust operates under a constitution.
-This Information Memorandum summarises some of the provisions of the constitution of each Trust but is qualified in its entirety by reference to the actual provisions of the constitution.
+The Trust operates under a constitution.
+This Information Memorandum summarises some of the provisions of the constitution of the Trust but is qualified in its entirety by reference to the actual provisions of the constitution.

-Copies of the constitutions are available at no cost by contacting GMO Australia.
-Persons contemplating investing in any of the Trusts will be taken to have read and understood the relevant constitution(s) prior to completing their Application Forms.
+Copies of the constitution are available at no cost by contacting GMO Australia.
+Persons contemplating investing in the Trust will be taken to have read and understood the constitution prior to completing their Application Forms.